MicrosoftDocs/azure-devops-docs/docs/report/powerbi/sample-boards-releaseburndown.md

 1. Select Power BI Visualization **Stacked barchart**.
 1. Add the field "DateValue" to **Axis**.
     - Right-click "DateValue" and select "DateValue", rather than Date Hierarchy.
 1. Add the field "TotalStoryPoints" or "Count" to **Values**.
-You cannot have 2 fields in Values.
+You cannot have two fields in Values.
 1. Add the field "Area.AreaPath" to **Legend**.

 The example report displays burndown pivoted by Area Path.